-I am an undergrad who knows many people at Columbia.
+I am an undergrad who knows many people at my school.
 Interestingly enough while I am a very outgoing person and a very self-confident person, I am very shy when it comes to initiating a relationship.
 I know that I simply am afraid of the big "R" (rejection).
 I know that this is normal, but I feel that my fear is possibly causing me to miss out on a chance of having a good relationship.

 I have been asked out a few times this year, but the guys did not interest me at all (one was divorced with two kids, the others I found nice but dull).
 All my friends are male, and I talk to them about my problems, but it hasn't helped at all.
 How can I gain self-confidence in the area of romance (I don't have a problem once I am in a relationship), and why is it that all my friends are males?
 Am I seen always as the sister or mother type?
 (Don't get me wrong, I am not interested romantically in any of my friends.)

 Fearful of Rejection